-- 8.4.2 Boroughs should undertake an open space needs assessment, which should be in-line with objectives in green infrastructure strategies (G1 Green Infrastructure) (drawing from existing strategies such as play, trees and playing pitches).
+- 1) not result in the loss of protected open space - 2) where possible create areas of publicly accessible open space, particularly in areas of deficiency. - 8.4.1 Open spaces, particularly those planned, designed and managed as green infrastructure provide a wide range of social, health and environmental benefits, and are a vital component of London's infrastructure.
+All types of open space, regardless of their function, are valuable in their ability to connect Londoners to open spaces at the neighbourhood level.
+Connectivity across the network of open spaces is particularly important as this provides opportunities for walking and cycling.
+Green spaces are especially important for improving wildlife corridors. - 8.4.2 Boroughs should undertake an open space needs assessment, which should be in-line with objectives in green infrastructure strategies (Policy G1 Green infrastructure) (drawing from existing strategies such as play, trees and playing pitches).
 These strategies and assessments should inform each other to deliver multiple benefits in recognition of the cross-borough function and benefits of some forms of green infrastructure.
 Assessments should take into account all types of open space, including open space that is not publicly accessible, to inform local plan policies and designations. - 8.4.3 The creation of new open space, particularly green space, is essential in helping to meet the Mayor's target of making more than 50 per cent of London green by 2050.
 New provision or improved public access should be particularly encouraged in areas of deficiency in access to public open space.
 It is important to secure appropriate management and maintenance of open spaces to ensure that a wide range of benefits can be secured and any conflicts between uses are minimised. - 8.4.4 Proposals to enhance open spaces to provide a wider range of benefits for Londoners will be encouraged.
 Examples could include improved public access, inclusive design, recreation facilities, habitat creation, landscaping improvement or Sustainable Drainage Systems (SuDS).